Audition Information Season 73

 Sun: 1:00pm-8:30pm

-Tech Rehearsals: February 3rd-14th
+Tech Rehearsals: TBD

 (Please no conflicts during these days.
 It is vital that students are there throughout tech process and for final rehearsals.
 Unlike a sport, we cannot have just anyone fill in at a position.)